Secretary of State of New York

 The secretary of state of New York is a cabinet officer in the government of the U.S. state of New York who leads the Department of State (NYSDOS).

-The current secretary of state of New York is Robert J. Rodriguez, a Democrat.
+The current secretary of state of New York is Walter T. Mosley, a Democrat.

 Duties

-The secretary is responsible for the regulation of a number of businesses and professions, including private investigators, cosmetologists, real estate brokers, appraisers, and notaries public.
-The secretary also regulates cemeteries, registers corporations and business organizations, and maintains business records under the Uniform Commercial Code and other laws.
-The New York State Athletic Commission is vested within the department and regulates combat sports such as boxing and professional wrestling occurring within the state.
+The secretary is responsible for regulating the licensure of a number of professions, including private investigators, cosmetologists, real estate brokers, appraisers, and notaries public.
+The secretary also regulates cemeteries, registers corporations and other business organizations, and maintains records of financing statements and tax liens under the Uniform Commercial Code.
+The New York State Athletic Commission is administratively housed within the Department of State and regulates combat sports such as boxing and professional wrestling occurring within the state.

 The secretary's office includes the Office of Local Government Services, which provides training assistance to local governments in areas such as fire prevention, coastal management, and code enforcement.

 The secretary of state is responsible for publishing local laws on their website and as a supplement to the Laws of New York.
 They are also responsible for publishing on their website a complete codification of all local laws in effect that have been adopted by the legislative body of each county.